VisionandCognition/NHP-Process-MRI/docs/Nonlinear_registration_(FNIRT).md

     --biaslambda=10000
     #       If =1, ref image is used to calculate derivatives.
 Default =0
     --refderiv=0

+ The first step is to perform FLIRT:
  ![Example FLIRT alignment to T1](images/ses-20170511_run-02_flirt_alignment_to_T1.png "Example FLIRT alignment to T1")

+ Then perform FNIRT (after making sure FLIRT result looks good):
  ![Example FNIRT alignment to T1](images/ses-20170511_run-02_fnirt_alignment_to_T1.png "Example FNIRT alignment to T1")

+ This example doesn't have B0 unwarping applied to the EPI.